Crisis Help

 Not medical advice.
 This site is an educational resource.
 Always consult a regulated health professional for diagnosis and treatment.

-12-18moAvg. public wait for ADHD assessment in Ontario
+Average public wait for an ADHD assessment in Ontario

 Abstract illustration evoking clarity and navigation in warm teal and cream tones